Circumference: Relationship with π

 The ratio of the circle's circumference to its radius is equivalent to $2\pi$.
 (Note: The Greek letter τ (tau) is sometimes used to represent this constant.
 This notation is accepted in several online calculators and many programming languages.)
 This is also the number of radians in one turn.
 The use of the mathematical constant π is ubiquitous in mathematics, engineering, and science.

 In Measurement of a Circle written circa 250 BCE, Archimedes showed that this ratio (written as $C/d,$ since he did not use the name π) was greater than 310/71 but less than 31/7 by calculating the perimeters of an inscribed and a circumscribed regular polygon of 96 sides.
 This method for approximating π was used for centuries, obtaining more accuracy by using polygons of larger and larger number of sides.
 The last such calculation was performed in 1630 by Christoph Grienberger who used polygons with 10^{40} sides.

+Circumference in analysis

+In modern mathematical analysis, the circumference of a circle can be defined as its one-dimensional measure.
+One common intrinsic definition is by Hausdorff measure.
+If $E$ is a subset of the Euclidean plane, its one-dimensional Hausdorff measure is obtained by covering $E$ with sets of small diameter and taking the infimum of the sums of those diameters.